Master of Science in Public Health (MSPH) in Health Education and Health Communication

 Vanya Jones, PhD '06, MPH, a health education researcher, employs social and behavioral science methods to create, implement, and evaluate behavior change programs.

-Joanna Cohen, PhD, MHSc, conducts research and capacity building to inform and advance interventions to reduce tobacco-caused death and disease.
+Joanna Cohen, PhD, MHSc, is Chair of the Department of Health, Behavior & Society.
+She conducts research and capacity building to inform and advance interventions to eliminate tobacco-caused death and disease.

 Janice Bowie, PhD '97, MPH, is Chair of the Doctor of Public Health program and an expert in health disparities and community-based research methods.